 News from the Commonwealth Heritage Skills (CHS) Training Programme

-Students and professionals at the University of Singapore practise mixing lime under the supervision of Lee Godfrey - Senior Mason Conservator at York Minster Centre of Excellence in Heritage Crafts Skills and Estate Management.
-With the support of our Commonwealth Heritage Skills Programme (generously funded by the Hamish Ogston Foundation), between 6–12 April 2023 the […]
+Students and professionals at the University of Singapore practise mixing lime under the supervision of Lee Godfrey - Senior Mason Conservator at York Minster Works Department.
+With the support of our Commonwealth Heritage Skills Programme between 6–12 April 2023 the National University of Singapore (NUS) hosted heritage skills workshops with teaching from Lee Godfrey and Laura […]

 The four Commonwealth bursary students, Daniel Guenther, Su Lin Teh, Shavon Campbell, and Muhd Syahid Tan, join Noel Henry, the Commonwealth tutor, and the Commonwealth Heritage Forum consultant team, outside the earth-building workshop at the Dumfries House estate.
 Four students from Malaysia, Singapore, Canada, and Jamaica have recently completed The Prince’s Foundation Summer School at Dumfries House near […]

-We are very grateful to the Hamish Ogston Foundation for making the largest ever investment in heritage skills in Commonwealth history. £12.26 million will be awarded over the next four years to support our Queen Elizabeth II Platinum Jubilee Commonwealth Heritage Skills Training Programme.
-The Programme will train more than 3,500 young people in heritage […]
+£12.26 million will be awarded over the next four years to support our Queen Elizabeth II Platinum Jubilee Commonwealth Heritage Skills Training Programme, the largest single investment in heritage skills in Commonwealth history.
+The Programme will train more than 3,500 young people in heritage skills in countries where there is little existing capacity to address heritage at […]

 Clifford Pier – Singapore's historic waterfront gateway by Kelvin Ang Inaugurated on 3 June 1933, the Clifford Pier is a unique building designed in a hybrid of the Art-Deco style and complemented with a strong Neo-Classical influence.
 Though the role of the pier today has changed, it remains a well-known waterfront landmark along Collyer Quay […]